 For definitions of the different types of permits and specific activities requiring a license or permit, please refer to the Uses of State Lands policy.

 Process for Obtaining a License or Permit

 The process for obtaining permission to use ANR lands begins with reviewing and completing the New Online Application.
 There are additional instructions avalible to help you through the process.
-In addition, each District Office of the Department of Forests, Parks & Recreation has a License Coordinator who can assist you.
+In addition, each Forestry District or Parks Regional Office of the Department of Forests, Parks & Recreation has a License Coordinator who can assist you.

 If there are any issues with the Online Application please contact the Lands Administrative and Records Coordinator who's contact information may be found at the bottom of this page.